-Children with SEN will be identified as soon as is possible - we follow the approach outlined in the code of practice.
+Children with SEN will be identified as soon as is possible - we follow the approach outlined in the Code of Practice (updated April 2020).

 According to their identified needs, children will be designated as needing:

 - SEN support within school which, dependent on need, may be expressed in a school Individual Education Plan (IEP). - SEN provision supported by an Education, Health and Care (EHC) plan, drawn up by the local authority (LA) in liaison with local education, health care and social care providers who have contact with the family.